Loading Events

 Preparation for the survey: Please spend some time learning how to identify the focal passage migrants.
 Some species are best identified by call so familiarize yourselves with the calls of Spotted Flycatcher, Rufous-tailed Scrub-Robin, Greater Whitethroat and Blue-cheeked Bee-eater.
 Shrikes are very difficult to identify, because some plumages of Bay-backed, Long-tailed, Great Grey, Isabelline, Brown, Red-backed and Red-tailed Shrike can seem similar.
 Remember that Bay-backed and Isabelline Shrike are by far the most common Shrikes in Kachchh so while learning how to ID shrikes, ask yourself the question – “Why is this not a Bay-backed or Isabelline Shrike?” before moving to any other species.
 Check out images of each species uploaded on eBird to learn more.
 We strongly recommend the use of “Shrike sp.” on eBird when not sure about ID.

-Survey checklists are to be uploaded on eBird, and shared with the “bcsgbirdcount” eBird ID.
-During the survey, we strongly recommend that you report all species in each checklist, not just the passage migrants – if you include all species in a checklist, mark it as ‘complete’, otherwise mark it as ‘incomplete’.
+Survey checklists are to be uploaded on eBird, and shared with the “gujaratsurveys” eBird ID.
+During the survey, participants are expected to report all species in each checklist, not just the passage migrants – if you include all species in a checklist, mark it as ‘complete’, otherwise mark it as ‘incomplete’.

 In addition to the eight mentioned passage migrants, keep an eye out for other exciting (potential) passage migrants such as European Nightjar, Rufous-tailed Rock-Thrush, Eurasian Scops Owl, Marbled Teal and various shorebirds!
 You may be going to some remote locations so also look out for rarities such as Sind Woodpecker and Sind Sparrow.
 You may also stumble upon some desert specialists such as Greater Hoopoe-Lark and get a chance to have some insights into their life histories.